Celtic make £11.5m loss for last season

 Last updated on .From the section Celtic

-Celtic lost £11.5m last year after a fall in revenue of almost £10m, the club revealed in its annual results.
+Celtic lost £11.5m last year after a fall in revenue of almost £10m, the club revealed in their annual results.

-Chairman Iain Bankier says a drop in the value of players sales, as well as the lack of fans amid Covid-19 were the key factors.
+Chairman Iain Bankier says a drop in the value of player sales, as well as the lack of fans amid Covid-19, were the key factors.

 He pointed out that the return of supporters this season means "conditions have improved markedly".